eclipse-archived/kiso/core/essentials/test/integration/specs/UART_Test_Spec.md

 1. Get device handle of BSP initialized generic UART
     * UART must be configured in loopback mode, echoing any data sent out
-2. Allocate OS signal semaphore used as signal from IRQ
+2. Allocate OS signal semaphores used as signal from IRQ
 3. Connect the generic UART BSP
 4. Initialize UART MCU with UART handle
 5. Enable generic UART BSP